gmarty/xgettext/README.md

 **xgettext-template** parses the strings above out of your templates into gettext's PO files.
 These PO files are then translated and compiled to binary MO files using applications like [Poedit](http://www.poedit.net).
-The MO files are passed to your i18n library (see above).
+The MO files are passed as input the i18n library (above).

 ## Installation
 ``` bash